marchaesen/vcxsrv/mesalib/docs/gallium/distro.rst

 A version of :ref:`softpipe` that uses the Low-Level Virtual Machine to dynamically generate optimized rasterizing pipelines.

-nVidia nv30
+NVIDIA NV30
 ^^^^^^^^^^^

-Driver for the nVidia nv30 and nv40 families of GPUs.
+Driver for the NVIDIA NV30 and NV40 families of GPUs.

-nVidia nv50
+NVIDIA NV50
 ^^^^^^^^^^^

-Driver for the nVidia nv50 family of GPUs.
+Driver for the NVIDIA NV50 family of GPUs.

-nVidia nvc0
+NVIDIA NVC0
 ^^^^^^^^^^^

-Driver for the nVidia nvc0 / fermi family of GPUs.
+Driver for the NVIDIA NVC0 / Fermi family of GPUs.

 VMware SVGA
 ^^^^^^^^^^^

 Driver for VMware virtualized guest operating system graphics processing.

-ATI r300
+ATI R300
 ^^^^^^^^

-Driver for the ATI/AMD r300, r400, and r500 families of GPUs.
+Driver for the ATI/AMD R300, R400, and R500 families of GPUs.

-ATI/AMD r600
+ATI/AMD R600
 ^^^^^^^^^^^^

-Driver for the ATI/AMD r600, r700, Evergreen and Northern Islands families of GPUs.
+Driver for the ATI/AMD R600, R700, Evergreen and Northern Islands families of GPUs.

-AMD radeonsi
+AMD RadeonSI
 ^^^^^^^^^^^^

 Driver for the AMD Southern Islands family of GPUs.

-freedreno
+Freedreno
 ^^^^^^^^^

-Driver for Qualcomm Adreno a2xx, a3xx, and a4xx series of GPUs.
+Driver for Qualcomm Adreno 2xx, 3xx, and 4xx series of GPUs.

 .. _softpipe: